 - 13 steps to market your online course (pre-launch, launch & post-launch)

 Why should you market your online course?

-Unless you live under a rock, you’ve probably heard successful coach creators tell you that growing an online course business is an easy way to generate revenue — at least, if you follow their specific process to the letter and ignore everyone else’s advice.
+Unless you live under a rock, you’ve probably heard successful course creators tell you that growing an online course business is an easy way to generate revenue.
+That is, if you follow their specific process to the letter and ignore everyone else’s advice.